babylonhealth/Bento/README.md

     .compose(\.font, UIFont.preferredFont(forTextStyle: .body))
 ```

-StyleSheets can be used with BentoKit's components.
+StyleSheets can be used with Bento's components.
 All you need to do is to use correct stylesheet:

 ```swift
 return .empty